Akash-003/Info-IITBhilai/README.md

 # Info-IITBhilai
-An app to provide general information to students of IIT Bhilai
+An android app to provide general information to students of IIT Bhilai